getnamingo/registry/docs/control-panel.md

 - Contacts can only be deleted if not linked to active domains.
 - The system automatically validates phone/email format and enforces uniqueness for handles.
 - Registrars can only see and manage their own contact objects.
-- Export options (CSV, PDF) are available for audit logs or compliance purposes.
+- Export options (CSV) are available for audit logs or compliance purposes.
 - Creation of contacts is done via the **Create Contact** button.

 ---